Holy Trinity Church, Southport: Interior

 Internally the columns and the chancel are in Runcorn stone, and the roof is in pitch pine.
 The walls are in exposed brick.
 The aisle arcades are tall and carried on octagonal columns.
 The north transept is in two bays, with a round column.
 Most of the furnishings are by the Bromsgrove Guild, and some were designed by Matear.
 The reredos of 1921 has an elaborately carved frame and contains paintings by Sidney Meteyard with Walter Gilbert.
 The rood screen incorporates the pulpit and a tester, and is carved with a vine frieze, birds and snails.
 The furnishings in the choir are also carved and include dragons, ravens, and trumpeting angels.
 The font is in white marble on a black marble base, and carries the emblems of the Four Evangelists.
 In the two-bay north arcade is a traceried wooden and glazed screen.
 In some of the windows in the south aisle is stained glass from the older church.
 Also in the south aisle is a First World War memorial window by Barrowclough and Sanders, and a window of 1898 by Percy Bacon Brothers.
 The north aisle has a window of 1929 by H. G. Hiller depicting the Adoration of the Magi.
 In the transept is a window by the Powells of Christ in Glory.
-The chapel contains a scheme of windows by A. J. Davies of the Bromsgrove Guild including a Crucifixion.
+The chapel contains a scheme of windows by Archibald John Davies of the Bromsgrove Guild of Applied Arts including a Crucifixion.
 In the chancel is another Christ in Glory, this one by Shrigley and Hunt, and an Annunciation of 1914 by Wilhelmina Geddes.